BrijeshKarra/Excel_Project_Job_Skills_and_Salary_Relationship/ReadMe.md

     -  **Primary Axis:** Median Salary (as a Clustered Column)
     -  **Secondary Axis:** Skill Likelihood (as a Line with Markers)

-- To customize the chart, I added a title axis title, removed the lines (skill likelihood), and changed the markers to cirlces.
+- To customize the chart, I added an axis title, removed the lines (skill likelihood), and changed the markers to circles.

 ###  Analysis